maxibor/madman/README.md

 ## Introduction

 MADMAN is an assembly pipeline for ancient DNA.

+MADMAN performs intial pre-processing of input FASTQ files.
+It then performs metagenomic _de novo_ assembly with one or multiple assemblers, runs assembly quality-control, and finally screens for potentially truly-ancient contigs through fitting of damage patterns to typical ancient DNA damage distributions.

 It is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start